cko-recruitment/.github/README.md

 **Note: Payment Storage**

 You do not need to integrate with a real storage engine or database.
-It is fine to use a test double to represent this.
+It is fine to use the test double repository provided in the sample code to represent this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>